AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49389-ready-pickup-email-sent-api.md

 <u>Actual results</u>:

-API returns *Order is not ready for pickup*.
+API returns *Order is not ready for pickup*, but ready to pickup email is sent.

 ## Apply the patch